Feeling sleepy during the day? Or falling asleep all of a sudden? You might be suffering from narcolepsy.

 While falling asleep or when waking up, you might be unable to move, speak, and react.
 About 17 to 40% narcoleptics experience this sleep paralysis.

 Just like a cataplectic attack, this too is temporary and people often remain conscious during these episodes.
-About 17 to 40% narcoleptics suffer from sleep paralysis.6
+About 17 to 40% narcoleptics suffer from sleep paralysis.4

 4. Disturbed Sleep

 People with narcolepsy tend to hallucinate while they are sleeping or when they are waking up or falling asleep.
-The hallucinations can be extraordinarily vivid, and can seem real and frightening.
-They often accompany episodes of sleep paralysis.
+The hallucinations can be extraordinarily vivid and can seem real and frightening.
+They may feel a threatening presence in the room or feel attacked.
+These hallucinations often accompany episodes of sleep paralysis.
+As narcoleptics enter the REM phase soon after they hit the bed, the increased brain activity and muscle weakness that are characteristic of the REM phase can set in during wakefulness itself.

 The lack of hypocretin in your body affects the burning of calories and contributes to weight gain and obesity.